Philadelphia Marathon Training: Building Confidence

 I show runners how to do the thing they haven’t done, how to complete their first Marathon or how to run that distance in a record time.
 I scout the way that they must travel.
 I take them seriously and give them everything that will help them.

-Peter Robson recently asked me to help him find the confidence to run a Marathon.
+Peter Robson asked me to help him find the confidence to run a Marathon.
 He was running longer and longer runs, but was still questioning his ability to finish the Philly Marathon in actuality.
 So I suggested that we get to the point: run 20+ miles—under completely controlled conditions.

 In advance of the run, I measured his resting heart rate, his body weight and estimated his maximum heart rate.
-We discussed his training history, goals, his fears and questions.
+We discussed his training history, goals, fears and questions.
 We knew everything there was to know about his running.
 I calibrated the treadmill and confirmed its speed and incline.
 All things were ready.

 Philadelphia Marathon training: The details